Rokiis1/roadmap/miscellenous/1_level/1_database.md

 There are **two common ways** to define this base class, depending on the SQLAlchemy version and style being used.

-The **legacy approach**, used in **SQLAlchemy 1.x** and still supported for compatibility, creates the base class using a factory function.
+The **earlier and widely used approach**, introduced in **SQLAlchemy 1.x** and still supported for compatibility, creates the base class using a factory function.

 ```py
 from sqlalchemy.orm import declarative_base